IGinX-THU/Parquet/README.md

 </repositories>
 ```

+You can find the example usage of this library in the `example` directory.

-See test cases for usage examples.
+Please see test cases in `src/test` for more examples.

 ## Building from source